ZVengin/MagicTools/README.md

 to train the models and alleviate the burden of re-writing the training scripts.

+__Please kindly star this repository if this repository is helpful to you!!!__

 ### Tutorial
 - install the package
 ```angular2html